nywinewench/nywinewench.github.io/resume.md

 * Experience in web publishing using standards-compliant markup including HTML5 and Markdown
 * Experience writing in multiple formats, including long- and short-form articles and promotional copy
 * Wine-specific skills include sales, staff training, customer service and education, vineyard sampling and harvesting, sanitation, lab analysis, fermentation monitoring, and other vineyard and cellar tasks
-* Language backgrounds: Russian (B1; current), Mandarin and French (proficient but rusty); able to regain functional proficiency quickly as needed
+* Language backgrounds: Russian (B1; current), Mandarin and French (once-proficient but rusty; able to regain functional proficiency quickly as needed)